 Members of the Duquesne University Symphony Orchestra will partner with the chamber strings of Iowa State University to honor the victims of the 1921 Tulsa Race Massacre through the voices of Black American composers and historic Black civil rights activists at Symphony of Diversity: A Thousand Thunderbolts.

 A special musical and spoken-word performance, A Thousand Thunderbolts will be held Wednesday, April 20, from 3 to 3:50 p.m. at the Dr. Thomas D. Pappert Center for Performance and Innovation in the Mary Pappert School of Music.
+Free and open to the public, seating is limited at the event.

 Led by Dr. Jonathan Govias, director of orchestras at Iowa State University, Symphony of Diversity: A Thousand Thunderbolts aims to commemorate, testify and engage.
 It is described as a remembrance, a demand for justice and a call to action to audiences around the world to stand up for human rights.